Kiran7007/Interview-Preparation/README.md

     ```

 *  **What is an Intent?
 What are the different types of Intents?** <br/>
     It is a kind of message or information that is passed between different components of Android.
-It is used to launch an activity, display a web page, send SMS, send email, etc. There are two types of intents in android: </br></br>
+It is used to launch an activity, display a web page, send SMS, send email, etc. There are two types of intents in android: </br>

     There are two types of intents: </br>
-    a)**Implicit Intent** - Implicit intents do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it.
-For example, if you want to show the user a location on a map, you can use an implicit intent to request that another capable app show a specified location on a map.</br>
+    a) **Implicit Intent** - Implicit intents do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it.
+For example, if you want to show the user a location on a map, you can use an implicit intent to request that another capable app show a specified location on a map. </br>

-    b)**Explicit Intent** - Explicit intents specify which application will satisfy the intent, by supplying either the target app's package name or a fully-qualified component class name.
+    b) **Explicit Intent** - Explicit intents specify which application will satisfy the intent, by supplying either the target app's package name or a fully-qualified component class name.
 You'll typically use an explicit intent to start a component in your own app, because you know the class name of the activity or service you want to start.
 For example, you might start a new activity within your app in response to a user action, or start a service to download a file in the background.

 *  **What is Pending Intent in Android?** </br>
     Pending Intent is an intent which you want to trigger at some time in future, even when your application is not alive.
 This intent can be used by other application which allows it to execute that intent with the same permissions as of our application.  </br>